-The United States shall deliver to the Contractor, to the extent that such delivery has not already been made, the following described real property, all situated on Navajo Reservation, the Tuba City Juvenile Detention Center, Chinle Juvenile Detention Center, Kayenta Juvenile Detention Center and Crownpoint Juvenile Detention Center of the Navajo Reservation, at Tuba City and Crownpoint for use in performing the work under this contract subject to the provisions of this clause and is hereinafter collectively referred to as "Government Facilities":
+The United States shall deliver to the Contractor, to the extent that such delivery has not already been made, the following described real property, all situated on Navajo Reservation, the Tuba City Juvenile Detention Center, Chinle Juvenile Detention Center, Kayenta Juvenile Temporary Holding facility, and Crownpoint Juvenile Detention Center for use in performing the work under this contract subject to the provisions of this clause and is hereinafter collectively referred to as "Government Facilities":

-Building Nos.: #900 # 1330 #7985B #7289C
+Building Nos.: #900 #1330 #7985B #7289C

 - A. Purpose.
 Government facilities identified above shall be used only for the performance of this contract, unless written permission is received from the AO for other specific uses. - B. Function.
 Facilities Maintenance. - C. Mission Statement.
-It is the mission of Tuba City Juvenile Detention Center, Chinle Juvenile Detention Center, Kayenta Juvenile Detention Center and Crownpoint Juvenile Detention Center Facilities Management that these facilities shall be managed and operated as a safe, humane, secure correctional facility that protects the public.
+It is the mission of Tuba City Juvenile Detention Center, Chinle Juvenile Detention Center, Kayenta Juvenile Temporary Holding facility and Crownpoint Juvenile Detention Center Facilities Management that these facilities shall be managed and operated as a safe, humane, secure correctional facility that protects the public.

-The Tuba City Juvenile Detention Center, Chinle Juvenile Detention Center, Kayenta Juvenile Detention Center and Crownpoint Juvenile Detention Center are designed to house as a short and long term facility for adult and youth who are pending adjudication or who have been adjudicated, but are waiting disposition, placement or to be confined at the facility as a condition of probation.
+The Tuba City Juvenile Detention Center, Chinle Juvenile Detention Center, Kayenta Juvenile Temporary Holding facility and Crownpoint Juvenile Detention Center are designed to house as a short and long term facility for adult and youth who are pending adjudication or who have been adjudicated, but are waiting disposition, placement or to be confined at the facility as a condition of probation.